christophertacon/Blog/tools-pelican/content/pelican-basics/pelican-basics.md

 ## Obtain virtual machine

-Install VirtualBox on your system (if you have not done so before), download the [lubuntu image](http://gamma.kk.soton.ac.uk/feeg6003/virtualbox-images/feeg6003lubuntu.ova), and add to VirtualBox.
+We will use a virtual machine for this tutorial.
+Install VirtualBox on your system (if you have not done so before).
 Refer to [the VirtualBox post]({filename}/virtualbox-basics/virtualbox-basics.rst) for further guidance on how to setup VirtualBox.

 ## Getting Pelican - The easy way